 We actually wanted to stay on the Sprint Network (on which Ting runs) because The Captain apparently gets better reception than most where he works and NEEDS his phone to work well when he’s at work.
-UPDATE: Apparently Ting also runs on T-Mobile, greaty expanding its area for talk and data.
+Apparently Ting also runs on T-Mobile, greatly expanding its area for talk and data.

-Before – 2 phones, “unlimited” talk/text/data.
-About $170 per month.
+Before I switched we had 2 phones, “unlimited” talk/text/data and paid about $170 per month.

 UPDATE (8/2017) – The Tween now has a phone.
 Initial excitement has worn off and last month’s bill for FOUR of us was $71!